Floquetifying stabiliser codes with distance-preserving rewrites: Distance-preserving rewrites --- Deferred proofs

 Since such an error is composed of basis elements, we know that we can push it out.
-If $\sum \lambda_{r_i} \leq \frac{n}{4}$, that is, if at most half of $r_1, \dots, r_\frac{n}{2}$ are included, then we can push the errors of each basis out individually.
-This creates an error of weight at most $\frac{n}{2}$.
+If $\sum \lambda_{r_i} \leq \frac{n}{2}$, that is, if at most half of $r_1, \dots, r_{n}$ are included, then we can push the errors of each basis out individually.
+This creates an error of weight at most $n$.

-However, if $\sum \lambda_{r_i} > \frac{n}{4}$, that is, if strictly more than half of $r_1, \dots, r_\frac{n}{2}$ are included, then we can pushing the errors individually creates an error of weight at least $\frac{n}{2} + 2$.
+However, if $\sum \lambda_{r_i} > \frac{n}{2}$, that is, if strictly more than half of $r_1, \dots, r_{n}$ are included, then pushing the errors individually creates an error of weight at least $n + 2$.
 Now, if you fire the spiders according to the Pauli-web that witnesses the all $X$ stabiliser, i.e.\@ fire all spiders in red, you get an edge flip for each boundary edge.
-This flips the errors on each external edge giving us $(n + 1) - \left(\frac{n}{2} + 2\right) = \frac{n}{2} - 1$.
-Therefore, such an error can also be pushed the the boundary without increasing its weight.
+This flips the errors on each external edge, resulting in at most $(2n + 1) - \left(n + 2\right) = n - 1$ edge flips on the boundary.
+Therefore, such an error can also be pushed to the boundary without increasing its weight.

 As we only have green spiders and the X errors can be pushed out, we know that any combination of errors can therefore be pushed to the outside without increasing their weight.
-Therefore, the recursive rewrite for even-legged spiders is distance non-decreasing.
-As the LHS has no internal edges, it also preserves distance and so the rewrite is distance-preserving. \end{proof}
+Therefore, the recursive rewrite for $(2n + 1)$-legged spiders satisfies \autoref{prop:pushing-out}.
+As the LHS has no internal edges, it also satisfies \autoref{prop:pushing-out} in the other direction and so the rewrite is distance-preserving. \end{proof}

 \singleQubitPauli* \begin{proof} The RHS has one red detecting region on all the internal edges.
 Therefore, we only have to consider $Z$ errors of even weight:

 As such, we can push undetectable $Z$ errors to the boundary nodes without increasing their weight. $X$ errors on the internal edges are stabilised by the $Z$ spiders or can be pushed to the boundary without increasing in weight.
 Similarly, $Y$ errors do not increase in weight.
 As the LHS has no internal edges, this rewrite is distance-preserving. \end{proof}